Linux-Tech-Tips/tile_game/README.md

 - Line clear animations

 **Fixes**:
-- Flicker on some devices possibly, option to reduce UPS to combat flicker
+- Flicker on some devices possibly due to erasing without buffered render
 - Command line option to disable color mode for colorless terminals